 - Lack of exercise.

-As we discussed earlier, shelties need proper basic obedience training from their early stage in order to keep them calm.
+As we discussed earlier, shelties need proper basic obedience training from an early stage in order to keep them calm.
 So, don’t miss this training.
 Believe me, it’s so worth it.

 Anxiety is one of the common causes why some shelties remain hyper even their Maturity stage in their life.
 There are several reasons why most dogs suffer from anxiety.